vmware-archive/clarity/BUILD.md

 Clarity UI is built by running `npm run ui:build`, which calls the following tasks to build the package.

 1.  `ui:build:css` - Sass compiles the light and dark theme files
-2.  `ui:build:prefix` - Autoprefixer adds prefixes to CSS properties based on brower compatibility
+2.  `ui:build:prefix` - Autoprefixer adds prefixes to CSS properties based on browser compatibility
 3.  `ui:build:src` - Copy in the source files for anyone building directly
 4.  `ui:build:optimize` - CSSO Optimize the CSS
 5.  `ui:build:package` - Copy the `package.json` into the package, and set the version number